pr0fg/qbittorrent-pia/README.md

 Forked and modified from [DyonR/docker-qbittorrentvpn](https://github.com/DyonR/docker-qbittorrentvpn).

-Docker container that runs the latest [qBittorrent](https://github.com/qbittorrent/qBittorrent)-nox client while connecting to Private Internet Access (PIA) via OpenVPN.
-Includes iptables killswitch, DNS nameserver overrides, and IPv6 blocking to prevent IP leakage when the tunnel goes down.
-Drops all permissions and supports x86 & ARM.
+Docker container that runs the latest [qBittorrent](https://github.com/qbittorrent/qBittorrent)-nox client and forwards all traffic through Private Internet Access (PIA) via OpenVPN.
+Supports both x86 & ARM.

+The base image [pia-docker-base](https://github.com/pr0fg/pia-docker-base) is based on Debian bookworm-slim and includes an iptables killswitch, DNS nameserver overrides, and IPv6 blocking to prevent IP leakage when the tunnel goes down.
+If OpenVPN fails to reconnect or has a fault, the container will automatically kill itself.
+All permissions are dropped where possible.
+A healthcheck script is also included that monitors network connectivity and the health of spawned processes.

 # Docker Features
-* Base: Debian bookworm-slim (**supports ARM**)
+* Base: [pia-docker-base](https://github.com/pr0fg/pia-docker-base) (Debian bookworm-slim, **supports x86 & ARM**)
 * [qBittorrent](https://github.com/qbittorrent/qBittorrent) with modern [VueTorrent](https://github.com/WDaan/VueTorrent) frontend
 * Automatically connects to Private Internet Access (PIA) using OpenVPN
 * IP tables killswitch to prevent IP leaking when VPN connection fails
 * DNS overrides to avoid DNS leakage
 * Blocks IPv6 to avoid leakage
 * Drops all permissions where possible
-* Auto checks VPN health every 15 seconds
+* Auto checks VPN and squid health every 10 seconds, with configurable health checks
 * Simplified configuation options

 # Pulling the Image